Integrated into the GeoStudio Suite

 A Choice of Many Analysis Methods

 SLOPE/W is formulated in terms of moment and force equilibrium factor of safety equations, and supports a comprehensive list of limit equilibrium methods including Morgenstern-Price, Spencer, Bishop, Janbu, and the Ordinary method.
+Similarly, SLOPE3D offers the ability to use the Morgenstern-Price, Spencer, Bishop, and Janbu methods.
 The Morgenstern-Price method, for example, satisfies both force and moment equilibrium.
 This general formulation makes it easy to compute the factor of safety for a variety of methods and to readily understand the relationships and differences among all the methods.

 SLOPE/W can also perform finite element stress-based stability and dynamic stability analyses.
 It uses finite element computed stresses from either SIGMA/W or QUAKE/W to calculate a stability factor by computing both total shear resistance and mobilized shear stress along the entire slip surface.
 SLOPE/W then computes a local stability factor for each slice.